Colleges face petitions, protests to split with ICE

 The schools facing backlash are among at least six currently contracted by ICE, and at least 20 that have worked with the agency in the past, according to federal spending data.
 Their work has ranged from counterterrorism training and evidence testing to leases for campus parking spots.

-Activists across the country have taken aim at ICE over the forced separation of children under the Trump administration's "zero tolerance" policy toward those who illegally cross the border.
+Activists across the country decried the forced separation of children under the Trump administration's "zero tolerance" policy toward those who illegally cross the border.
 The administration says "under 3,000" children had been separated from their families before it stopped the practice.

-Many children were sent to detention centers overseen by ICE, including some that have been accused of abusing detainees or keeping them in squalid conditions.

 Relatively few of the agency's contracts go to colleges, with far more going to businesses including Motorola and Deloitte, where some employees have also called for a break with the agency.
 Over the last decade, colleges have received roughly $11.5 million from ICE, compared to $12 billion that went to businesses, according to federal data.

-Note: This story has been corrected to delete reference that separated children were taken to ICE detention centers.